Tutorial: Creating and Joining a Network

 new addresses for the different endpoints, so that the second node does not conflict with the first node:

-Ensure that you replace b624b3395f22f8cb57cf86d58cbcd6b355d12e18
+Ensure that you replace 02e804dfd8e28cbd791fd3439149b909e5300d7b7cc6cbd0e94e2178e7ed21e120

-with your own node's ID.
+with your own node's ID obtained from the kwild admin status

-kwil-admin setup init --root-dir ./testnet/node1 --genesis ./testnet/node0/genesis.json \
+kwild setup init --root ./testnet/node1 --genesis ./testnet/node0/genesis.json \

 Start the second node to verify that it was created correctly: